Anthony Hill Q & A

 What is your favourite book?

-The favourite book for every author is the one you are writing now.
+The favourite book for every author is the one you're writing now.
 The characters and their stories are as precious as a new-born baby.
 But Birdsong has a special place, for I wrote it with my daughter; and Spindrift is really about my loved grandmother's last few days.
 Yet the one that has remained with me the longest is Young Digger.
 It is the father in me I suppose.
 I want to get the little war orphan home.
 I want to see him safe.
+Now that I'm dramatising his story (2025, see above), the boy and those who cared for him are even more close.

 •